coreyphillips/moonshine/README.md

     * Add a UTXO selector to create custom transactions
         * This will allow users to select from a list of available utxo's to include in their transaction.
     * Add support for additional currencies in the settings
-    * Allow users to manually select which public Electrum servers to randomly use if not connecting to their own node

 ### Contributing

 1. Fork it (<https://github.com/coreyphillips/moonshine>)